walmartlabs/lacinia/docs/custom-scalars.rst

    Read about `custom scalars <https://facebook.github.io/graphql/#sec-Scalars>`_.

-To define a custom scalar, you must provide implementations, in your schema, for two operations:
+To define a custom scalar, you must provide implementations, in your schema, for two transforming operations:

 parse
   parses query arguments and coerces them into their scalar types according to the schema.